aws-amplify/docs/docs/lib/getting-started-amplify/fragments/native_common/common.md

 <amplify-callout warning>

-If you already have a configured and setup with Amplify Libraries, you can go directly to our [Hello Amplify Storage example](~/lib/storage/getting-started.md).
+If you already have a project configured and setup with Amplify Libraries, you can go directly to our [Hello Amplify Storage example](~/lib/storage/getting-started.md).

 </amplify-callout>